War of the Keys: Peace treaty

-Contemporary response
+Contemporary responses

 Contemporary discussion of the War of the Keys centred on the doctrine of the two swords, that is, the "material sword" (gladius materialis) and the "spiritual sword" (gladius spiritualis), based on Luke 22:38.
 Gregory's right to wield the latter was unquestioned, but his right to wield the former by raising and directing armies was not clear.
 Gregory was clear about what he was doing, however.
 In a letter read before the English assembly, Gregory said: "we have begun to exercise the temporal power, gathering many armies with ample stipends for this purpose."
 In February–March 1229, while Frederick was in the Holy Land, he received a letter from his bailiff in Jerusalem, Count Thomas of Acerra, assuring him that the barons and clergy of the kingdom of Jerusalem were shocked that Gregory had "decreed contrary to Christian law to vanquish you with the material sword, since, he says, he is unable to cast you down by the spiritual sword."
 Against the pope's interpretation of Luke, Thomas quoted Matthew 26:52, "put your sword in its scabbard, for all those who strike with the sword, shall perish by it."

 The Annales placentini guelfi, in defending the pope's decision, agrees with Thomas of Acerra that he took up the material sword because the spiritual proved ineffective against Frederick.
 The annalist accuses Frederick of wanting to destroy the church.
 He records that Gregory took the momentous step of declaring war only after taking counsel with both lay and ecclesiastical leaders.